Manifesto

 The result: a new means of production grafted onto an old organizational architecture.
 The system rejects the graft.

-What we document
+What I document

-Our subjects: decision structures, governance architectures, middle management as transformation operator, the gap between strategic intent and operational reality.
+My subjects: decision structures, governance architectures, middle management as transformation operator, the gap between strategic intent and operational reality.

-Our commitment
+My commitment

 Join the readers